ArcelorMittalBelgium/AI-image-recognition/_chapter/image-operations.md

 ### Rotation

-OpenCV provides scaled rotation with adjustable center of rotation so that you can rotate at any location you prefer.To find this transformation matrix, OpenCV provides a function, cv2.getRotationMatrix2D where you define the rotation center and the rotation angle.
+OpenCV provides scaled rotation with adjustable center of rotation so that you can rotate at any location you prefer.
+To find this transformation matrix, OpenCV provides a function, `cv2.getRotationMatrix2D` where you define the rotation center and the rotation angle.

 ```python
 rows,cols = img.shape